tbeerman/ATLASK8S/README.md

  ## Use logstash for monitoring

 If you have problems with the fluentd pods not sending all the logs there is also a configuration provided to use Filebeat and Logstash instead.
 Just create the cluster without the monitoring enabled:

     helm install --values=logstash.yaml --name=logstash --namespace=monitoring stable/logstash
     helm install --values=filebeat.yaml --name=filebeat --namespace=monitoring stable/filebeat

+## Setup ingress

+The ingress is needed for the servers and the prometheus dashboard.
+Some nodes have to be dedicated to run the ingress by setting a label:

+    kubectl label node <minion name> role=ingress

+You can also easily setup a DNS entry for loadbalancing:

+    openstack server set --property landb-alias=myclusterdns--load-1- <minion name>

+## Add ingress for the Prometheus Grafana dashboard

+To get easy access to the Grafana dashboard just use the provided ingress configuration.
+Just set the hostname or DNS name first:

+    <editor> prometheus_ingress.yaml
+    kubectl apply -f prometheus_ingress.yaml

+The password is configured in the cluster template.
+To change is first run base64 on the new password and then change it in the secret:

+    echo "<password>" | base64
+    kubectl edit secret prometheus-operator-grafana -n kube-system
+    kubectl get pods -l app=grafana,release=prometheus-operator -n kube-system